SSWConsulting/SSW.Rules.Content/rules/know-the-basic-terms-for-a-video/rule.md

 ## Editing Terminology

-### Overlay
+### Overlay (AKA cutaway)

-Overlay are clips that visually show what the main video is talking about.
-This allows to highlight the content being told.
+Overlay clips are used to enhance the visual story and add detail to what is being described on screen.

-For example, when you talk about a delicious meal and cutting to the delicious meal.
+For example, when you talk about a meal and cutting to a clip of that delicious meal.

 ### Sequence

-Sequence is a series of clips that are usually used in a time-ordered or sequential manner, such as tutorial videos and conference videos.
+A Sequence is a series of clips that are edited in a linear or non-linear order to deliver a story or message.

 `youtube: https://www.youtube.com/embed/g4_MnAZJpxg?t=318`